-Manufacturing Member: We outsourced invoice scanning and OCR within Europe and had to bring it back in house due to volume of invoices that got lost in process.
+Manufacturing Member: We outsourced invoice scanning and OCR within Europe and had to bring it back in-house due to the volume of invoices that got lost in the process.
 Today, we still have limited outsourcing of the same activity, but trying to get it in-house again.

-Consumer Products & Services Member: AP process outsourced in India.
+Consumer Products & Services Member: AP process outsourcing in India.

 Healthcare, Pharmaceuticals, Biotech Member: Agilent has not outsourced to a 3rd party.
 We manage in-house in our financial center.

 Non-Profit Member: Utilities billing and rate audit/management and processing for payment are outsourced across the United States and Canada.

 As the service levels for outsourcing companies continue to improve while costs drop as a result of improved process design and leading-edge technology, this option continues to be an attractive one for many major corporations across the globe.
 While not an appropriate solution for everyone, having an experienced provider that has this type of operation as their area of expertise can result in not only reduced costs, but increased customer satisfaction and higher quality levels.